CPG Legal – Attorneys at law.

 Getting divorced in Costa Rica. ☎️Grounds for divorce and marriage dissolution.

-Are you planning on getting divorced in Costa Rica?
-The main objective of any divorce, is marriage dissolution.
-Other legal effects are the distribution of marital assets, child support, and alimony for the spouse who needs it.
-Costa Rica divorce laws state that divorce can be obtained through mutual agreement or contentious divorce litigation.
+Are you thinking about getting divorced in Costa Rica?
+The main objective of any divorce is marriage dissolution.
+Other legal effects include the sale and (or) distribution of marital assets, child support, and alimony Costa Rican divorce laws indicate that divorces can be obtained through a mutual agreement or through contentious divorce litigation.
 A divorce attorney is essential in both scenarios.
 On the other hand, a marriage annulment aims to declare the marriage null and void, as though it never existed in the first place.
 As a divorce lawyer, I can assist you with your case, whether filing for divorce in Costa Rica, or requesting your marriage annulment.
 We are standing by to give you legal advice.
 We can file for divorce or marriage annulment anywhere in Costa Rica: San Jose, Cartago, Limon, Heredia, Alajuela, Puntarenas, and Guanacaste.

 I was married in the United States.
-Can I get divorced in Costa Rica?
+Can you get divorced in Costa Rica if you were married abroad?

 What are the two main types of Costa Rica divorce?